 Exam results tables: St John's, Marlborough

-St John’s in Marlborough is celebrating after ranking in the top five in Wiltshire state schools in this year’s league table.
+There was reason for celebration at St John’s in Marlborough after it was ranked in the top five in Wiltshire state schools in this year’s league table.

 Principal Patrick Hazlewood said: “In some ways league tables aren’t all that important, what is important is that are results are constant and every year we are hitting around the 70 per cent mark for students getting A*-C grades at GCSE in maths and English.

-“When you think about the range of abilities at a state school to be getting 70 per cent of students with those grades is a fantastic achievement and that’s thanks to our students putting a lot of hard work in, the staff and of course the parents and I think sometimes the work that parents put in at home can be overlooked.
+“When you think about the range of abilities at a state school to be getting 70 per cent of students with those grades is a fantastic achievement.

 Comments are closed on this article.